Southern Heritage Classic: History

 Nearly 50 players who participated in the Southern Heritage Classic have gone on to play in the NFL, including four first-round draft picks: Lester Holmes (JSU offensive lineman, drafted 19th by the Philadelphia Eagles in 1993), Sylvester Morris (JSU wide receiver, drafted 21st by the Kansas City Chiefs in 2000), Rashard Anderson (JSU defensive back, drafted 23rd by the Carolina Panthers in 2000) and Dominique Rodgers-Cromartie (TSU defensive back, drafted 18th by the Arizona Cardinals in 2008).

-The classic and several festivities affiliated with it annually generated approximately $21 million for the Memphis economy and $325,000 for each university.
-The game also featured two of the most highly acclaimed show bands in the country, with JSU's Sonic Boom of the South and TSU's Aristocrat of Bands.
-They both gave high-energy halftime performances that were nearly as popular as the game itself.
-Also, the Southern Heritage Classic tailgating experience was a large draw and begins days before the game.
-Concerts and other events fill up the weekend calendar, drawing fans from all over the country.
-Past concerts have included headline stars such as Luther Vandross, The O'Jays, Gap Band, Gladys Knight and Usher.

 The 2020 game, scheduled for September 12, was canceled due to the COVID-19 pandemic.

 On February 2, 2022, Jackson State announced that the school would immediately leave the series due to conference conflicts.
-Tennessee State’s president issued a scathing response stating the decision to terminate the series was “an insensitive and irresponsible act" with consequences that go beyond football.
+Tennessee State's president issued a scathing response stating the decision to terminate the series was “an insensitive and irresponsible act" with consequences that go beyond football.
 On February 11, 2022, Jackson State announced they will play in the 2022 Southern Heritage Classic for the last time.
+In October 2022, Jackson State paid $800,000 to settle a lawsuit over their exit of the classic.

-On December 7, 2022, it was announced the University of Arkansas at Pine Bluff Golden Lions will replace the Jackson State University Tigers in the classic for 2023 and 2024.
+On December 7, 2022, it was announced that Arkansas–Pine Bluff will replace Jackson State in the classic.

+On February 28, 2025, it was announced that Alcorn State will replace Tennessee State in the classic.